ciaskious/hc_blog/content/post/day29.md

 I can imagine how discouraging the environment must have been for most of the girls my age back then.
 I was forced to study something that I didn't choose, just because "IT and Engineering have too many men already doing their job well enough".
 But hopefully we were only the exceptions.
 And I have found many of these lovely exceptions around me and I am so proud of them that believed they can try it and succeed when nobody else did.

 I already accidentally devoted my whole post to this topic, so I will just finish it.
 History has showed me that the more you doubt yourself, the less chances you get to make the dream come true.
 Personally, once I concentrated on what I love and chased the dream, I feel I created the doors that were missing in my path.
-The problem is that women fear and this is what I am fighting against.
+The problem is that women fear failure and this is what I am fighting against.

 But in parallel I will fight my personal doubts on coding with a pet project.
 This is gonna be my Scala baby and it is gonna an endless failing/stress-free experimentation.